Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

-as it is clear: notice that if we apply such last definition to the particular case of tensors with all lower indices and having the property of being completely antisymmetric and further if we take its completely antisymmetric part, we obtain a form in which all occurrences of the symmetric connection disappear leaving only the form
+which is the \emph{covariant derivative calculated with respect to the symmetric connection}.
+If we apply the last definition to the particular case of tensors with all lower indices and being completely antisymmetric we get

-which is still a tensor and such that it is completely antisymmetric, called covariant gradient of the tensor field.
+which is still a tensor and such that it is completely antisymmetric called \emph{covariant curl} of the tensor field.
+When in the covariant derivative of a tensor with at least one upper index we contract the index of derivation with an upper index of the tensor field we get what is known as \emph{covariant divergence} in that index of the tensor field.

-We have introduced the concept of tensor, which was characterized by having two types of indices, upper and lower; they reflected the fact that tensors could transform according to two type of transformations, direct and inverse: because these two types of transformation are two different forms of the same transformation law, the two types of indices should be two different arrangements of the same system of components.
-In particular, there should not be any difference in the content of information for any two different indices dispositions in any tensor.
+When we have introduced the concept of tensor, it naturally emerged that in the definition two types of indices were present, upper and lower, reflecting the fact that a tensor could transform according to two types of transformations, direct and inverse.
+However, these two types of transformation are two different forms of the same transformation, and so one should expect that the two types of indices be two different arrangements of the same system of components.
+So there should be no difference in content if we move a given index up or down at will.